-The above quoted price is based on a fifty percent (50%) down-payment, due before the order will be processed.
-No material will be ordered and work shall not commence until applicable down payment is received.
-The attached invoice will serve as a receipt for the down payment provided.
+The above quoted price is based on a fifty percent (50%) down-payment, due-before the order will be processed.
+No material will be ordered and work shall not commence until applicable down-payment is received.
+The attached invoice will serve as a receipt for the down-payment provided.

-ACCEPTANCE: The foregoing Agreement is hereby signed and accepted in duplicate on behalf of Albany County Airport Authority Respectfully submitted by, KONE Inc. (Signature) Andrew N. DiNovo Sr. Sales Executive (Print Name) (Approved By) Authorized Representative (Print Title) Title
+signed and accepted in duplicate on behalf of Albany County Airport Authority KONE Inc. (Signature) Andrew N. DiNovo Sr. Sales Executive (Print Name) (Approved By) Authorized Representative (Print Title) Title